Patrick Brown (Canadian politician)

-Brown entering politics when he won a seat on the Barrie City Council in 2000, Brown later joined the Conservative Party and became a member of Parliament (MP) in 2006.
-He represented Barrie in the House of Commons until 2015, when he was elected as leader of the Ontario Progressive Conservative (PC) Party and resigned his seat in Parliament.
+Brown entered politics when he won a seat on the Barrie City Council in 2000.
+He later joined the Conservative Party and became a member of Parliament (MP) in 2006.
+He represented Barrie in the House of Commons until 2015, when he was elected as leader of the Ontario PC Party and resigned his seat in Parliament.
 Brown was subsequently elected to represent Simcoe North in the Legislative Assembly of Ontario and became the leader of the Opposition.
-He served as leader until 2018, when he was expelled from the caucus.
-He later returned to municipal politics and was elected mayor of Brampton.
+He served as leader until 2018, after his resignation and expulsion from the caucus due to sexual misconduct allegations.
+He later returned to municipal politics and was elected mayor of Brampton the same year.

-In 2022, Brown contested for the federal Conservative leadership election, but was disqualified following claims his campaign violated the Canada Elections Act.
+In 2022, Brown contested for the federal Conservative leadership election, but was disqualified following claims that his campaign violated the Canada Elections Act.
 He was subsequently re-elected as mayor of Brampton.

 Early life and career

 Brown was born in Toronto, to Judy (née Tascona) and lawyer Edmond Brown.
 His father moved to Canada from the British Isles and worked as a criminal lawyer.
 Edmond was a former federal New Democratic Party candidate for the riding of Davenport in 1979 and 1980.
 His mother, Judy, is of partial Italian descent, and an educator (teacher and principal) from Barrie.
 He was raised in the Roman Catholic faith.

 He graduated from St. Michael's College School, a private Catholic school in Toronto.
 He studied political science at the University of Toronto, and graduated with a law degree from the University of Windsor.
 During his second year at law school, he was one of 10 recipients of the As Prime Minister Award.
 He worked for Magna International in their legal department for four years.

 Brown served two terms as president of the Progressive Conservative Youth Federation (PCYF), a position he held from 1998 to 2002.
 He also served on the executive of the Progressive Conservative Party of Ontario, as a vice president.
 As PCYF President, Brown was one of the early supporters of a united right and was criticized for his decision to support a united right from party leader Joe Clark and Member of Parliament Scott Brison.
 Brown was later re-elected as PCYF president with 81 per cent of the vote against Jonathan Frate of Manitoba.
 Brown was the Deputy Chairman of the International Young Democrat Union (IYDU).
 He has also represented Canada on a number of international assistance projects hosted by the IYDU.